Zaido-Capstone-1/Capstone-PropSight/README.md

-# PropSight — Property Management & Booking Platform
+# PropSight — Apartment Rental & Property Management System

-PropSight is a full-stack web application for property owners and managers to list, manage, and accept bookings for rental units.
-It provides a guest-facing booking experience alongside a comprehensive admin back-office for managing properties, reservations, payments, staff, and reporting.
+PropSight is a PHP-based web application for managing apartment rentals.
+It provides a tenant-facing portal for browsing units and managing bookings, and a full admin back-office for properties, reservations, payments, maintenance, and reporting.

 Developed as a capstone project for the Bachelor of Science in Information Technology program.